 Improved Shipping Process Efficiency

-The blockchain-based supply chain will surely help save millions of dollars.
+The blockchain in supply chain will surely help save millions of dollars.

-Blockchain’s one of the key features is transparency.
-If implemented right, blockchain offers better supply chain transparency, which in return, logistics transparency.
+Blockchain’s one of key features is transparency.
+If implemented right, blockchain for supply chain offers better transparency, which in return affects logistics transparency.
 It lets companies trust each other more credibly.
 By having better transparency, there will be fewer invoice disputes, fewer workers exploitation, and better auditing costs.

 Apart from the end consumers, the B2B business will implode due to the improved credibility and integrity.
 The trust means that the auditing costs, invoice disputes, and other aspects of conflict will be reduced to a great level or even removed.

 There are already companies that are investing in making transparency better.
-One such company is the Provenance company that has conducted case studies to see how blockchain can help improve the logistics aspects including the supply chain.
+One such company is the Provenance company that has conducted case studies to see how blockchain can improve logistics aspects, including the supply chain.

 Inventory tracking is complex.
 Companies spend a lot of money to make it perfect and efficient.
 And, even then, it offers a lot of problems.
 That’s why inventory tracking is one of the main focuses of the industries out there.
 To manage it, companies spend millions of dollars.